Alex21c/m6node-day-6-classwork-request-logging-middleware/README.md

 ![](thumbnail.png)

 ## Description:
-In this assignment, i have developed a Node.js application using Express and created a middleware function for logging details about incoming requests.
+In this assignment, i have developed a Node.js application using Express and implemented [Morgan](https://www.npmjs.com/package/morgan) middleware for logging details about incoming requests.
 This middleware will capture essential information such as:
 + the request method,
 + URL,
 + IP address, and